What Are White Blood Cells?

 Neutrophils.
 They kill and digest bacteria and fungi.
 They are the most numerous type of white

 blood cell and your first line of defense when infection strikes.

 Basophils.
-These small cells appear to sound an alarm when infectious agents invade your blood.
+These small cells seem to sound an alarm when infectious agents invade your blood.

 They secrete chemicals such as histamine, a marker of allergic disease, that help